meilisearch/documentation/learn/security/tenant_tokens.md

 ```

-As you may have noticed, you can also optionally set an expiry date for your token.
+You can also optionally set an expiry date for your token.
 Tokens are invalid once past their expiry date.

 Like the header, it is necessary to encode the payload: